How to Choose Travel Clothing

 - Get organized: Use lightweight packing cubes (right) to keep socks and underwear separate from shirts and toiletries.
 They are available in multiple sizes.

 - Be neat: Packing folders keep clothing looking pressed while traveling.
 Some can hold up to 15 garments.

 - Avoid wrinkles: Another way to avoid wrinkles in your pants and dresses is by folding them at the knees.
 Try this technique: Place the top half of your pants and/or dresses inside your luggage with the bottom half draped outside.
 When all garments are stacked inside your luggage, fold the bottom of the garments at the knees back into the luggage.

-- Smell fresh: Place a scented dryer sheet or incense bag in between a few layers of clothing while you're packing.
+- Smell fresh: Place dried lavender or flower-petal sachets in between a few layers of clothing while you're packing.
 Doing this will keep your clothes smelling fresh and clean during the entire trip.